 Visually inspect battery posts and terminals for corrosion and damaged connections.
 Corrosion can be cleaned with a 50/50 solution of baking soda and water applied with a small, stiff brush and rinsed with clean water.

 Be careful whenever you work with car batteries, which contain sulfuric acid and can cause chemical burns.
-The AAA recommends wearing eye protection, gloves and protective clothing.
+AAA recommends wearing eye protection, gloves and protective clothing.

 6. Replacing an engine air filter

-An air filter protects your car’s engine from dust.
-The AAA recommends changing the engine air filter at least every 20,000 miles, and more often in severe driving conditions.
+An air filter protects the car’s engine from dust.
+AAA recommends changing the engine air filter at least every 20,000 miles, and more often in severe driving conditions.
 To check the air filter, remove it from its housing and hold it up to a bright light.
 If light does not pass easily through more than half of the filter, it probably needs to be replaced.

 If you have an extended-life engine air filter made of dense fabric, follow the manufacturer’s guidelines for replacement.